By Angela Wittman

 Dr. Moore: Well, I think what has to happen, is that you have to have reformed people who are willing to understand, first of all, that the scripture commands that the gospel is to be preached to all people.
 I don’t know a Southern Baptist hyper Calvinist, I’m sure there are some.
 But I’ve not met any Southern Baptist hyper Calvinist.
 I do know some Calvinist who because they are so excited about what the scripture teaches about the doctrine of election, they almost want to define themselves in terms of the doctrine of election.
 When in scripture, I mean, think about why the doctrine of election is revealed, whatever you think it is.
 We all agree there’s a doctrine of election.
 It’s revealed in order to knock down human pride and to spur us on to the cause of the mission of Christ in building the kingdom of God.
 There’s needs to be humility on both sides, of people saying let’s try to hear what the other is saying and let’s try to exist in churches, sometimes you can’t exist in churches together.
 Sometimes you do have a level of disagreement that causes you not to be able to cooperate.
 But that is rarely the case.
 I think that if you have someone who is a pastor who is clearly warmhearted, clearly pastoral, clearly evangelistic, and who is clearly making it known, I believe that the gospel goes to all people, anyone can be saved that puts their faith and trust in Christ.
 I think that that goes a long way.
 Also, if you have non-reformed pastors, I think what they have to do is communicate what they believe Ephesians 1, Romans 8, 1 Corinthians 1, what these passages mean.
 So, if you’ve got a faithful preacher, that is preaching the full council of God, who doesn’t agree with his reformed brothers on election, I don’t think that’s a reason to divide.
 So, I would rather have a pastor who faithfully preaches who disagrees with me on what Ephesians 1 means, but who’s willing to say I want to tell you what I think this word means, I think we can agree to disagree on those things.
 I think the parts that are dangerous at this point, have less to do with what kind of labels people wear.
 More to do with the sense in which we have some people in our convention that would rather not preach than deal with issues that are going to be controversial on both sides.
 I think we have to be wary of that.
 You also have some people who are wanting to use some doctrines that are revealed by God to separate the wheat from the tares.
 When this doesn’t separate the wheat from the tares.
 The gospel separates the wheat from the tares.
 And so, I think that both of those groups need to listen to one another and love one another and move forward in a conversation, and not move forward in silence.

 While I can appreciate Dr. Moore’s willingness to find common ground and cooperation between reformed and arminian Christians, I also see where this might have an effect on his views of the culture, and it could very well differ from those who adhere to the historic Reformed Confessions and faith.
 In other words, a person’s outlook for the future is going to be influenced by their theology.
 As Christians, I think we are in this world for the long haul, and while we might not see immediate results, our calling is to be faithful while resisting evil and to follow our Commander up to the very gates of hell, if need be.
-I invite the reader to explore this and the Morning Studies blog where I’ve archived many articles that point to a triumphant Christ and Church throughout world history – which is really His-Story.

 Dr. Moore also mentions building up marriages and families in the Christian Post article, which I wholeheartedly agree is much needed and I believe is an essential part of returning our culture to its Christian roots.
 He is quoted as saying: